neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/12-terms.png)

-And, now you're at the AuraDB console.
-At this point, we've authorized the API and logged into the console for AuraDB Professional.
+And, now you're at the Aura console.
+At this point, we've authorized the API and logged into the console for Aura Professional.

 Click "Got it!" to dismiss the cookie dialog.

 ![](images/13-aura.png)

 We can now create our first database.
 We want to create an AuraDS instance.
 That way we'll have access to Graph Data Science (GDS) and Bloom, the Neo4j business intelligence tool.

-So, click on "AuraDS" at the top.
+Important -- Be sure to select AuraDS.

 ![](images/14-aura.png)